-A classification of measurement sites has been developed in order to quantify and document the influence of the surrounding environment (see Volume I, Chapter 1, Annex 1.D).
+A classification of measurement sites has been developed in order to quantify and document the influence of the surrounding environment (see PartVolume I, Chapter 1, Annex 1.B of this GuideD).
 This classification uses a relatively simple description of the (land-based) sites.